Anna Hartwell Lusk: Early life

-Anna was born in New York City on January 8, 1870.
-She was the daughter of Professor William Thompson Lusk (1838–1897) and Mary Hartwell (née Chittenden) Lusk (1840–1871).
-At age 31, her mother and a 13-day-old sister, Lily Adams Lusk, died in September 1871, a year and a half after Anna's birth, and Chittenden Memorial Library at Yale University was built in honor of Anna's mother.
+Anna Hartwell Lusk was born in New York City on January 8, 1870, the daughter of Prof. William Thompson Lusk and Mary Hartwell (née Chittenden) Lusk.

+Her mother died, aged 31, when Anna was 1 year old.
+A 13-day-old sister, Lily Adams Lusk, died in September 1871, a year and a half after Anna's birth.
+Chittenden Memorial Library at Yale University was built in honor of Anna's mother.
 Among her surviving siblings were elder brother was Dr. Graham Lusk (a physiologist and nutritionist), who married Mary Woodbridge Tiffany (a daughter of Louis Comfort Tiffany); Mary Elizabeth Lusk, who married journalist and author Cleveland Moffett; and Dr. William Chittenden Lusk, who, like Anna, did not marry.
 Her father was an Adjutant-General in the United States Volunteers during the Civil War.

 Her maternal grandparents were Mary Elizabeth (née Hartwell) Chittenden and U.S. Representative Simeon B. Chittenden.
 Her paternal grandparents were Sylvester Graham Lusk and Elizabeth Freeman Lusk (née Adams).